jeansom/RUNA/RUNtuples/README.md

 cmsRun RUNtuples_cfi.py
 ```

+Remember to change the *GlobalTag* in RUNtuples_cfi according to your sample.

 Then you have a `crab3.py` file to send your jobs to CRAB3.
 There you should only change the requestName, inputDataset, outLFN and publishDataName.
 Remember to set your CRAB3 environment before you send your crab job:

 ```
 source /cvmfs/cms.cern.ch/crab3/crab.sh
 ```